openspim/openspim.github.io/x-openspim_alignment.md

 ## Requirements
 -   Make sure appropriate laser safety measures and training has been carried out and that µManager’s “Hardware configuration wizard” has been completed for at least one camera, one laser and the USB-4D stage.
 -   A syringe to mount a glass capillary into the acquisition chamber.
 The capillary should be filled with agarose containing any fluorescent beads, which can be exited by the laser in use.
+-   In case of an X-OpenSPIM acquisition chamber modifications are needed to allow additional adjustments of the detections objectives (see chamber parts [here](https://openspim.org/table_of_parts_xopenspim))

 ## 1. Aligning the laser beam along the rails
 For the alignment along the rails, which carry the optical components of the first and second telescope system, one can use Ø1/2" mirrors (BB05-E02, Thorlabs) mounted on kinematic mounts (KM05/M, Thorlabs) and larger Ø1" corner mirrors (BB1-E02, Thorlabs) mounted on gimbal mirror mounts (GM100/M, Thorlabs).
 Note that the corner mirror is a modification of the original OpenSPIM design and is placed on its own short rail piece that was cut off from a 300 mm optical rail (RLA300/M, Thorlabs).